 git push -u origin main

-After you push your code to GitHub, go to your CircleCI Dashboard and select Projects.
-Look for your test-Arm64 workflow and check that it is running on your self-hosted runner.
+After pushing your code to GitHub, open your CircleCI Dashboard → Projects, and confirm that your test-Arm64 workflow starts running using your self-hosted runner.

 If everything is set up correctly, you’ll see your job running under the resource class you created.